WORKING WITH CHILDREN CHECKS

 NEED TO APPLY FOR A WWCC?

-WWCC’s are free for volunteers.
-Please note however, a volunteer WWCC cannot be used for employment purposes.
+Applications are free for volunteers, although a volunteer WWCC cannot be used for employment purposes.

 COMPLETING THE WWCC FORM

-Click on the “Start Application” button and follow the prompts.
-You will need to provide 100 points of identification (refer to the application form for details) when completing your on-line application.
+Click “Get Started” and follow the prompts.
+You will need to provide 100 points of identification when completing your application.

 • 1st Code: 42 (Clubs and Associations) – ALL MEMBERS